BretFisher/docker-build-workflow/README.md

-# Docker Build and Push GitHub Actions Workflow
+# Template Repo: Docker Build and Push GitHub Actions Workflow

 [![Lint Code Base](https://github.com/BretFisher/docker-build-workflow/actions/workflows/call-super-linter.yaml/badge.svg)](https://github.com/BretFisher/docker-build-workflow/actions/workflows/call-super-linter.yaml)
 [![Docker Build](https://github.com/BretFisher/docker-build-workflow/actions/workflows/call-local-docker-build.yaml/badge.svg)](https://github.com/BretFisher/docker-build-workflow/actions/workflows/call-local-docker-build.yaml)

 A Reusable Workflow of the Docker GitHub Actions steps.
 Enhanced with learnings from production use.

+> ⚠️ **DO NOT call this workflow directly**, rather, use it as a template repo and fork it for your own reusable workflow.
+I might change this workflow at anytime, based on new GHA features or learnings, and your calling workflow might break. ⚠️

 ## Reasons to use this workflow

 1. Easier to start with than hand-building all the Docker Actions into a single workflow.
 2. Provides inline docs based on real-world usage of this workflow.
 3. Gives you inputs so you can reuse this workflow across many repositories and only needing the full workflow stored in a central repository.
+4. New in 2023: Adds [SBOM and Provenance](https://docs.docker.com/build/attestations/) metadata to your images.
+5. New in 2023: [Example template](./templates/call-docker-build-promote.yaml) to use the reusable workflow twice, in a "image promotion" style of dual registries (one for devs and PRs, one for production after PR merges)

 ## Steps to adopt this workflow